slartimitvar/zbx_oxidized_template/README.md

 # zbx_oxidized_template
-Zabbix template to flag and configure for Oxidized config backups
+Zabbix template to flag and configure hosts for Oxidized config backups